The Education Committee of the SW Common Council

 Wednesday, April 26, 2023, 6-7:30 pm at

-For Zoom Link, Contact John Boutet @ firstname.lastname@example.org
+For a Zoom link to future meetings Contact John Boutet at firstname.lastname@example.org

 John Boutet SWCC Education Committee Chair, 328-4271, email@example.com

 Mary Coffey N. Winton Village Co-Chair; Many Neighbors Building Neighborhoods; Public

 Eleanor Coleman Rotary SW, CCFCS YouthBuild, 224-5119, firstname.lastname@example.org

 Nicolle Haynes RASE Education CART facilitator, 262-8648, Nicolle.Haynes@rcsdk12.org